Battle of Plassey: Battlefield manoeuvres

 At about 14:00, the Nawab's army ceased the cannonade and began turning back north to their entrenchments, leaving St. Frais and his artillery without support.
 Seeing the Nawab's forces retiring, Major Kilpatrick, who had been left in charge of the British force while Clive was resting in the hunting lodge, recognised the opportunity to cannonade the retiring enemy if St. Frais' position could be captured.
 Sending an officer to Clive to explain his actions, he took two companies of the 39th Regiment and two field pieces and advanced towards St. Frais' position.
-When Clive received the message, he hurried to the detachment and reprimanded Kilpatrick for his actions without orders and commanded to bring up the rest of the army from the grove.
-Clive himself then led the army against St. Frais' position which was taken at 15:00 when the French artillery retreated to the redoubt of the entrenchment, setting up for further action.
+When Clive received the message, he hurried to the detachment and reprimanded Kilpatrick for his actions without orders and commanded him to bring up the rest of the army from the grove.
+Clive himself then led the army against St. Frais' position, which was taken at 15:00 when the French artillery retreated to the redoubt of the entrenchment, setting up for further action.